 The most common dietary strategy is eliminating foods that can agitate or over-stimulate the nervous system.
 The well-known Feingold Diet is based on the theory that many children with ADHD have food sensitivities that trigger learning and behavioral problems, ADHD included.
 Such foods commonly include sugar (in the form of candy, cookies, soda, sugary cereal, etc.), artificially added colors, flavors, and preservatives, and foods commonly associated with allergic reactions like cow's milk, wheat, eggs, soy, corn, chocolate, and yeast.
 Instead of simple carbohydrates which quickly turn to sugar, a diet consisting mostly of complex carbohydrates (grains and beans), fruits and vegetables, and plenty of protein may improve ADHD symptoms.

 Nutritional supplementation is another common dietary approach.
 It is based on the assumption that something is missing from the diet, and that behavior would be improved by providing it.
 Popular supplements for ADHD are omega-3 and omega-6 essential fatty acids.
 Here's the logic: ADHD is a brain-based disorder where neurotransmitters don't function as they should.
 Nerve cell membranes are composed largely of fatty acids.
 Some studies show that supplementing these fatty acids helps improve neurotransmitter functioning.
 Common sources of these fatty acids are fish and flaxseed oils.
 Other popular dietary supplements for ADHD are amino acids, basic vitamins, and herbal and homeopathic remedies.
-All of these things can be bought over the counter at a trusted health food store, but it might be smart to consult with a doctor, homeopath, nutritionist, or other expert for some guidance when choosing a supplement.
+All of these things can be bought over the counter at a trusted health food store, but it might be smart to consult with a health care provider, homeopath, registered dietitian, or other expert for some guidance when choosing a supplement.

 Behavioral techniques have also proven effective in the management of ADHD.
 Some find behavioral/cognitive therapy useful to strategize about concrete habits and actions people can practice to decrease their ADHD symptoms.
 There are also more specialized techniques, such as Interactive Metronome Training (IM).
 In this treatment a metronome produces a rhythmic beat that individuals attempt to match by tapping a hand or foot.
 Auditory feedback lets the individual know how well s/he is matching the beat.
 Some think that this practice, repeated over many sessions, can improve motor planning and timing skills, which could improve ADHD tendencies.
 Yoga and tai chi can be helpful as well, in addition to getting adequate exercise.